 Don't lose yourself.
 You'll want to work on lots of projects involving many clients and some of them will be paying you.
 This doesn't mean that you must stop doing what you want to as well.
 Of course, to get far we need other people so always consider working with others first and be prepared to work for free if it's on par with your general career.
 Experience and contact lists count for a lot more than a page of likes!
 Always make time to work on your own projects just for you.
 That way you'll be less tempted to insert a bit of ego or vanity into someone else's pet project.

 Be a student, be a teacher.
 Pass on what you know in a way that makes sense to you.
-That's exactly what I'm doing now for you, and it's for all of our benefits.
-It not only helps you but it helps me.
 Go over what you know, put it in simplistic terms so that anyone can understand it, then it'll become subconscious.
 Once we begin to think without trying we can spend more energy on doing what we love without worrying if it works.

 Learn sales.
 You and your work are a product at the end of the day.
 Your time and talent is for sale and you want to get the best price possible.
 This means you need to learn how to sell that product properly, fairly, and in a way that respects you and the customer.
 It's a new skill or an update to a skill that you have to get to know.
 Once we learn the basics of marketing ourselves to the right people, we can learn the ropes with each client.
 It's something we have to dip in to and then learn to swim in.